Sojitz Corporation

 • Executive Officer,

-COO, IR Office, Corporate Sustainability Department
+COO, PR Department, IR Office, Corporate Sustainability Department

 Observers